top of page

 THE EXHIBIT:

-From April 12th to May 18th, the community is invited to explore the profound narratives and expressions featured in this thought-provoking exhibit.
-Featuring a range of artistic mediums Unyielding Sonder promises to enthrall audiences with its depth, beauty, and introspective exploration of identity, heritage, and the human experience.
+From April 12th to May 18th, the community was invited to explore the profound narratives and expressions featured in this thought-provoking exhibit.
+Featuring a range of artistic mediums Unyielding Sonder enthralled audiences with its depth, beauty, and introspective exploration of identity, heritage, and the human experience.

 IMG_3412.jpeg